BAFurtado/RealEstateDecision/README.md

 Obs6.
 Current implementation consider increases in RENT MARKET and HOUSE APPRECIATION are the same

+Obs7.
+SAVING option in comparisons.py needs to be set off to run `hyperspace` and `randomizing`

 *TODO: verify hyperspace...

 ## To run the model